gsanchez10/recruitment/README.md

           }
         ]

-* When the user clicks on the magnifying glass icon or presses Enter while on the textbox, the app will make a request to the URL provided which will return a JSON and then you will dynamically load the grid with that data.
+* When the user clicks on the magnifying glass icon, the app will make a request to the URL provided which will return a JSON and then you will dynamically load the grid with that data.

 * The [Today] and [Friday] buttons inside of each grid element must work as radiobuttons (meaning, when one is active the other is not).